 Unless the tumor is very small and has other features that convince your doctor that lymph node spread is highly unlikely, you will need to have one of the following procedures as part of your surgery:

-Sentinel lymph node dissection: In this procedure, your surgeon looks for the very first lymph node — the “sentinel node” — that filters fluid draining away from the area of the breast that contains the cancer.
+- Sentinel lymph node dissection: In this procedure, your surgeon looks for the very first lymph node — the “sentinel node” — that filters fluid draining away from the area of the breast that contains the cancer.
 If cancer cells are breaking away from the tumor and traveling away from your breast through the lymph system, the sentinel lymph node is more likely than other lymph nodes to contain cancer.
 The surgeon uses a special radioactive substance or dye to identify that first node and the couple of nodes where it drains.
 These nodes are then removed and sent for examination by a pathologist.
 If the lymph nodes are cancer-free, no further surgery is necessary.
-If cancer is found, then more lymph nodes in the armpit need to be removed, either now or at a later date.
+If cancer is found in one or two sentinel nodes and you plan to have lumpectomy and radiation, you won’t need any more surgery.
+But if you have one or more positive sentinel nodes and plan to have mastectomy with no radiation, you will need to have more lymph nodes in the armpit removed.

 - Axillary lymph node dissection: The surgeon removes a group of lymph nodes from under the arm to examine them for any signs of cancer.
 After surgery, he or she will tell you whether any lymph nodes had cancer cells in them, and if so, how extensive the cancer was in each node.
-One risk with axillary node dissection is the development of arm lymphedema, or swelling caused by backup of lymph fluid in the arm.
+One risk with axillary node dissection is the development of lymphedema, or swelling caused by backup of lymph fluid in the arm, hand, breast, trunk, or back.
 Sentinel node biopsy carries a lower risk of lymphedema.
 There are many ways to reduce the risk of lymphedema or manage it if it does develop.